heroku-python/PyCon2020/WORKSHOP.md

 A key factor of a 12 Factor App is that the dependencies needed for the application are explicitly declared.
 We've done that with two files.
 One is the standard Pip dependency file `requirements.txt`, which we've already looked at.

-The other is `runtime.txt`, here specifying `python-3.7.3`.
+The other is `runtime.txt`, here specifying `python-3.8.2`.
 This tells the Heroku Python Buildpack to install that specific version of Python 3 into your application's environment before the application is built.
-You can leave out this file - but the buildpack would then install the default, which is currently set as the latest patchved version of 3.6.
+You can leave out this file - but the buildpack would then install the default version.
+The default version installed is documented on [Devcenter](https://devcenter.heroku.com/articles/python-support#specifying-a-python-version).

 ## 5 The Procfile